Multilingual

 Visiting http://127.0.0.1:8787/user/get will return "hello world!"

-You can also use the fourth parameter of the trans() function to temporarily switch languages, for example, this case and the one above are equivalent:
+You can also use the 4th parameter of the trans() function to temporarily switch the language.
+For example, the above example is equivalent to:

 <?php